What is Evergreen Content: The Ultimate Guide To Creating Content That Lasts

 Then you need to look at their wants, needs and desires.
 What problems are they having that are stopping them from getting what they want or need?
 What does your audience struggle with that you need to solve.

-So, if you sell partyware, you might want to write about:
+So, if you sell partyware, your problems might be:

 - Organising birthday parties for 10-year-olds